Brandon Steiner

 Brandon Steiner (born June 23, 1959) is a sports marketer.
 He was the founder and former CEO of Steiner Sports now owned by Fanatics.
 He is currently the founder and CEO of CollectibleXchange and The Steiner Agency.
 He and his family live in Scarsdale, New York.

-Personal life
+Early life

 Steiner was born in Flatbush, Brooklyn, New York.
 His parents, Evelyn Sachs and Irving Steiner, were both Jewish.
 According to Steiner, he was "extremely poor.
 I had no money."
 He is the middle of three sons: his older brother, Cary, is a writer and educator; his younger brother, Adam, is an anti-smoking activist.

 Steiner graduated from John Dewey High School in Coney Island in 1977.

 After graduation, he attended the Martin J. Whitman School of Management at Syracuse University.
-He was also a member of the Syracuse chapter of the Phi Gamma Delta (FIJI) fraternity serving as the treasurer.
+He was also a member of the Syracuse chapter of the Phi Gamma Delta fraternity serving as the treasurer.
 He graduated in 1981.